-The Social Security Administration used your tax money to pay benefits to people right now.
+The Social Security Administration uses your tax money to pay benefits to people right now.

 Later on when you retire, you receive benefits.

-When you work and pay Social Security taxes, you earn “credits” toward Social Security benefits.
-The number of credits you need to get retirement benefits depends on when you were born.
+When you work and pay Social Security taxes, you earn credits toward benefits.
+The number of credits you need to earn retirement benefits depends on when you were born.

-If you were born in 1929 or later, you need 40 credits (10 years of work) to receive Social Security retirement benefits.
+If you were born in 1929 or later, you need 40 credits (10 years of work) to receive retirement benefits